open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 [PHP auto-instrumentation](https://github.com/open-telemetry/opentelemetry-php-instrumentation),
 you'll need three things:

 - PHP 8.0 or higher.
-The PH auto-instrumentation used the Observability API introduced in PHP 8.0.
+The PHP auto-instrumentation uses the Observability API introduced in PHP 8.0.
 - [Composer]((https://getcomposer.org/download/)
 - A C Compiler must be available on your machine